focusnet/focus-resources-server/README.md

 ### REST (CRUD) operations

 In this section, we will consider that the resources server was deployed on http://data.example.org/.

+The HTTP protocol is followed and appropriate status codes are returned.

 #### Resource creation (POST)